SyncfusionExamples/How-to-create-a-Tornado-Chart-in-WinUI/README.md

 ```

 ### Step 4:
-Declaration of an IValueConverter to customize the negative values into absolute values as per below code snippet.
+Using IValueConverter we can customize the negative values into absolute values as per below code snippet.

 **[C#]**
 ```